The holographic dual of the GHZ state: Discussion

 \section{Discussion}

 The GHZ state/booklet wormhole duality is the first example that violates the conventional holographic entropy inequality \eqref{ineq} through a non-perturbative quantum effect.
 This violation occurs when the minimal entropy surface coincides with a multipartite junction.
-While prior works have employed cut-and-paste operations on AdS black holes \cite{24CouSta,24OuEqSt,24MicEnt}, the resulting minimal surfaces typically coincide with horizons in the absence of junctions; also, the multi-partite junction is absent.
+While prior works have employed cut-and-paste operations on AdS black holes \cite{24CouSta,24OuEqSt,24MicEnt}, the resulting minimal surfaces typically coincide with horizons in the absence of junctions; also, the junctions are not multi-way.
 Therefore, the topology of the minimal surface is robust.
-In contrast, positioning a multipartite junction at the minimal surface introduces an ambiguity in the minimal surface's topology, as we demonstrated in \ref{nonclassical}.
+In contrast, positioning a multipartite junction at the minimal surface introduces an ambiguity in the minimal surface's topology, as we demonstrated in \cref{nonclassical}.
 Building on this idea, we can glue multiple RT surfaces together to reproduce a similar effect.
 For instance, consider constant-time slices of $n$ vacuum AdS spacetimes.
 We cut each slice along one geodesic and glue the resulting cuts together.
 The corresponding CFT points where these geodesics terminate are likewise identified.
 The resulting geometry is illustrated in \cref{anotherbooklet}.
 We will leave the exploration of this type of geometry for future study.

-Multi-boundary wormholes with smooth geometry have been studied in prior works \cite{14MulWor,15MulWor}.
+Multi-boundary wormholes with smooth manifold geometry have been studied in prior works \cite{14MulWor,15MulWor}.
 These geometries typically break $S_n$ permutation symmetry, with their dual CFTs having complicated wavefunctions and non-positive tripartite information.
 In principle, we can construct a continuous family of states interpolating between some state $I_3\leq 0$ and the GHZ state, whose dual geometries correspondingly vary from smooth multi-boundary wormholes to the booklet wormholes.
-Imagine that we put more and more GHZ particles into a smooth multi-boundary wormhole, the booklet junction must emerge by the time $I_3$ reaches zero.
+If we imagine putting more and more GHZ-type particles into a smooth multi-boundary wormhole, one expect the booklet junction tp emerge by the time $I_3$ reaches zero.
 How this transition happens is an interesting open question.